LiamDGray/recurrent-fwp/README.md

 # Recurrent Fast Weight Programmers

-This is the official repository containing the code we used to produce the experimental results reported in the paper:
+(Fork of) the official repository containing the code we used to produce the experimental results reported in the paper:

 [Going Beyond Linear Transformers with Recurrent Fast Weight Programmers (NeurIPS 2021)](https://arxiv.org/abs/2106.06295)